MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

         -   **Name**: New test visit
         -   **Building**: select Microsoft Building
         -   **Visitor**: select John Doe
-        -   **Scheduled Start**: select today's date and 2:00 PM as start time
+        -   **Scheduled Start**: select tomorrow's date and 2:00 PM as start time
-        -   **Scheduled End**: select today's date and 3:30 PM as end time
+        -   **Scheduled End**: select tomorrow's date and 3:30 PM as end time

     -   Click **Save and Close**.
 This will create the record and you should be able to see it on the Active Visits View.

     -   Change view to **Today's Visits**.
-You should be able to see the entered visit in the view.
+You should be able to see the new visit in the view.

 5. You may add more test records.